Bleed

 How much bleed is needed?

-Generally the bleed amount is set to 3 millimeters (1/8 of an inch).
-Many prefer a bit more bleed - 5 millimeters - especially for large books, thickish paper or jobs with many sections.
+Generally, the bleed amount is set to 3 millimeters or 1/8 of an inch.
+Many prefer a bit more bleed – 5 millimeters – especially for large books, thickish paper or jobs with many sections.

-Bleed requirement can be different from one printing company to another and from one job to another.
-Contact your printer in case of doubt or look up their recommendations on their web site.
-Once the design of a job has been finalised, modifying bleed can be a real hassle so it is better to start off using the correct value.
+Bleed requirements can be different from one printing company to another and from one job to another.
+Contact your printer in case of doubt or look up their recommendations on their website.
+Once the design of a job has been finalized, modifying bleed can be a real hassle so it is better to start off using the correct value.

 The fact that content needs to extend beyond the page boundaries is no excuse for sloppy design.
 Letting images extend beyond the needed bleed clutters the file, can lead to bloated PDF files and simply looks sloppy.
 The prepress systems used at the printing company can trim any excessive bleed but why cause problems that are so easy to avoid?